nofutofu/weis-portfolio/README.md

 1.1

-added a background image to nav bar and name banner instead of the solid pink
+added a background image to nav bar and name banner instead of the solid pink.